Multiple people shot near 3rd Avenue and Pine Street in downtown Seattle, Westlake Station evacuated

 By 6 p.m., Westlake Station had been evacuated and Sound Transit locked the entrances at the request of law enforcement, said spokesman Scott Thompson.
 The streets around 3rd and Pine, as well as around Third and Blanchard were also closed due to Tuesday’s shootings, at the height of a busy, wet commute.

-Seattle Times reporter Mike Carter and editor Vianna Davila contributed to this report.
+Seattle Times staffers Mike Carter, Mike Lindblom and Vianna Davila contributed to this report.